cowrie/cowrie/docs/EVENT_PIPELINE.rst

     are unaffected throughout; ones that override ``emit()`` or ``logDispatch()`` themselves would break here and must be checked for before this phase (none in-tree do).

+Phase 5 -- modernize diagnostics
+    Convert the remaining legacy ``log.msg`` / ``log.err`` call sites to per-class ``twisted.logger.Logger`` instances with namespaces and
+    levels, and add per-namespace level filtering to the configuration.
+    Safe to do wholesale only now: no consumer parses the log stream anymore, so the emitted ``system`` view is free to change.
+Files with no event emitters can convert earlier at will.

 Open questions
 **************